Admiral Colpoys (1792 ship): Seal hunting

-On her fourth voyage, she left in 1816 and returned on 27 January 1817.
+On her fourth voyage, she left in 1816, and returned on 27 January 1817.

 Fate

 On her fifth whaling voyage, Admiral Colpoys sailed to South Georgia via Santiago, Cape Verde.
-She was lost on 28 November 1817 when an iceberg floated into the bay in which she was anchored and pushed her onshore.
+She was lost on 28 November 1817, when an iceberg floated into the bay in which she was anchored and pushed her onshore.
 Her crew was saved.

-The crew was able to save 700 barrels of elephant oil that were transhipped to England.
+The crew was able to save 700 barrels of elephant oil that were transshipped to England.
 However, 800 barrels of elephant oil were lost.
 Another account reports that the iceberg severed Admiral Colpoys's cable; attempts to break up the iceberg using cannon fire were unable to prevent Admiral Colpoys from drifting on to the rocks.
 Francis Todrig, in King George, retrieved the crew.